MHHoekstra/coolmovies/coolmovies-frontend/README.md

 The feature must be available on the `/reviews` endpoint of the application.

 The design must be responsive.

+You will be evaluated against your ability to understand and use the tooling provided and mimic existing patterns that are shown in the examples.

 There are a couple of additional things that we would like to see in your submission.